HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Introduction

 \subsection{Contributions}

-To address the aforementioned limitations, we investigate the use of VFMs for RGB-T scene parsing, thereby unleashing the power of self-supervised pre-training on extensive unlabeled data.
+To address the aforementioned limitations, \clredd{we propose the novel integration} of VFMs into RGB-T scene parsing, thus unleashing the representational power derived from self-supervised pre-training on extensive unlabeled data.
 Given the inherent differences between RGB and thermal images, we first develop a cross-modal spatial prior descriptor (CSPD) based on a CNN to capture robust local spatial patterns from both RGB and thermal images.
 We then combine the CSPD with a VFM to construct a hybrid, asymmetric encoder, which fuses the heterogeneous features (global context extracted from RGB images and spatial prior captured from RGB-T data) using a progressive heterogeneous feature integrator (PHFI).
-This dual-path, progressive strategy enables deeper fusion of heterogeneous features.
-Additionally, we introduce an auxiliary task to implicitly enrich the local semantics of the fine-grained fused features, thereby further improving the overall performance of RGB-T scene parsing.
-Our proposed \uline{\textbf{H}ybrid, \textbf{A}symmetric, and \textbf{P}rogressive \textbf{Net}work (\textbf{HAPNet})} achieves the top rankings across three public RGB-T scene parsing datasets.
+To achieve this goal, two key components based on multi-scale deformable attention \cite{zhu2020deformable} are employed within each encoding stage in PHFIs.
+These components enable the effective integration of multi-scale spatial priors with single-scale global context.
+This dual-path, progressive strategy enables a deeper fusion of heterogeneous features. \clr{Additionally, inspired by the deep supervision approaches widely utilized in single-modal scene parsing tasks \cite{sun2024remax}, we introduce an auxiliary task to implicitly enrich the local semantics of fine-grained fused features.
+This approach effectively reduces noisy and semantically irrelevant features, thereby further improving the overall performance of RGB-T scene parsing.} Our proposed \uline{\textbf{H}ybrid, \textbf{A}symmetric, and \textbf{P}rogressive \textbf{Net}work (\textbf{HAPNet})} outperforms all existing state-of-the-art (SoTA) RGB-T scene parsing methods that primarily leverage symmetric architectures.
+Specifically, HAPNet achieves improvements of 0.1\%, 1.0\%, and 2.4\% in mean intersection over union (mIoU) on the MFNet \cite{ha2017mfnet}, PST900 \cite{shivakumar2020pst900}, and KP Day-Night \cite{kim2021ms} datasets, respectively.
+Furthermore, experiments on the NYU-Depth V2 \cite{silberman2012indoor} dataset demonstrate HAPNet's generalizability for RGB-HHA scene parsing.
+These results demonstrate that HAPNet is particularly effective in handling a wide range of challenging scenarios, especially those characterized by poor illumination conditions or cluttered backgrounds.